zwong91/open-r1/README.md

 wandb login
 ```

-Finally, check your system has Git LFS installed so that you can load and push models/datasets to the Hugging Face Hub:
+Finally, check whether your system has Git LFS installed so that you can load and push models/datasets to the Hugging Face Hub:

 ```shell
 git-lfs --version